 The revelations included Stratfor’s claim that they possessed a sealed indictment against WikiLeaks publisher Julian Assange.
 The documents revealed that Dow Chemical paid Stratfor to spy on activists protesting Bhopal’s oil spill, and that Coca-Cola paid Stratfor to provide intelligence on PETA activists who might protest at the 2010 Winter Olympics in Vancouver.

-Jeremy is currently scheduled for release on Christmas Day 2020.
-He has already been punished further while in prison: he has spent significant time in solitary confinement, he waited in jail (some of that in solitary) for over a year before his trial began, and the prison has restricted his communication rights.
+Jeremy is currently scheduled for release on 22 February 2020.
+He has already been punished further while in prison: he has spent significant time in solitary confinement, he waited in jail for over a year before his trial began, and the prison has restricted his communication rights.
 These are draconian measures of retaliation designed to set an example of a brave, conscientious truthteller from a government that fears he might inspire similar acts of courage.

 Courage raises funds and awareness for Jeremy in gratitude for his contributions to the public record.
 Donations will go to his commissary, his legal team monitoring his prison conditions, and to Courage to maintain his site, where we’ll publish his writings and keep you informed about his case and his well-being.